anoopsarkar/compilers-class/hw2.md

 provide a parser for the Decaf language that produces an abstract syntax tree for valid Decaf programs.

-Remember to push your solution source code to your repository:

-    cd answer
-    git add decafast.y decafast.lex # and any other files such as decafast.cc and decafast-defs.h
-    git commit -m 'initial solution'
-    git push

 An abstract syntax tree (AST) is a high-level representation of the program structure without the necessity of containing all the details in the source code; it can be thought of as an abstract representation